Glossary

 Docker

 An open-source platform for creating, deploying, and managing containerized applications, improving consistency and reducing infrastructure overhead.
+Used to package DipDup projects for deployment.

 Docker Compose